 #1 Analyze your current process and pain points

-- Do you have a formal process in place for contract lifecycle management?
+- Do you have a formal CLM process?
 How strictly is it followed?

-- How are the various contract lifecycle stages usually carried out in your organization?
+- How are different stages of the contract lifecycle managed?

 - Where are contracts stored?